 Which sector is the darling of investors?

 While the agricultural sector secured the most deals (9), fintech took back its righful place as the darling of venture investors.
 With a whopping $21,500,000 raised, fintech outpaced all other industries, showcasing investor confidence in the digital transformation of financial services in Ghana.
 This significant investment, spread across just 3 deals, suggests a focus on high-impact ventures with the potential to revolutionize the financial landscape.
 Following fintech, agritech follows closely with $18,083,399, highlighting the continued importance of innovation in agriculture.
 Education & Jobs comes in third with $1,260,831 distributed amongst 14 deals.
-Healthcare, attracted 3 deals whiles securing only $300,000.
+Healthcare attracted 3 deals while securing only $300,000.